AxxAxx/AxxSolder/README.md

  ![AxxSolder_pid](./photos/PID_TUNING.png)
 # Temperature calibration
-The voltage from the thermocouple embedded inside the cartridge is amplified by an OPA2333 operational amplifier and then read by the ADC of the MCU.
+The voltage from the thermocouple embedded inside the cartridge is amplified by an OPA2387 operational amplifier and then read by the ADC of the MCU.
 To correlate the measured ADC value to the cartridge temperature experiments were done.
 A constant power was applied to the heating element of the cartridge and the ADC value was read as well as the actual tip temperature.
 The tip temperature was measured by a "Soldering Tip Thermocouple" used in e.g. the Hakko FG-100.
-The measured data was recorded and plotted for both the C210 and C245 cartridges.
-The specific cartridges used were the C210-007 and C245-945.
+The measured data was recorded and plotted for both the C115, C210 and C245 cartridges.
+The specific cartridges used were the C115112, C210-007 and C245-945.
 The measured data were fitted to polynomial equations:
+$Temp_{C115}[deg] =  5.88e^{-5} * ADC^2 + 0.40* ADC + 24.07$
-$Temp_{C210}[deg] =  -6.798e^{-9} * ADC^3 -6.084e^{-6} * ADC^2 + 0.271* ADC + 25.399$
+$Temp_{C210}[deg] =  8.44e^{-6} * ADC^2 + 0.31* ADC + 24.06$
-$Temp_{C245}[deg] = 2.092e^9 * ADC^3 -1.213e^{-5} * ADC^2 + 0.118* ADC + 25.052$
+$Temp_{C245}[deg] = -1.22e^{-7} * ADC^2 + 0.11* ADC + 25.53$
 These are then used in the software to retrieve correct tip temperatures.

 ![Temp_calibration](./photos/Temp_calibration_data.png)
 # Temperature measurement
 As the thermocouple and heater element is connected in series inside the JBC cartridges and the thermocouple voltage measures over the same pins as the heating element we have to be careful when to do the temperature measurement.
-In order to not disturb the thermocouple measurement with heater element switching, the switching is turned off for 10 ms just before the temperature measurement is taken.
-The 10 ms delay ensures that the switching is turned off and the thermocouple signal is stabilized around a stable voltage.
+In order to not disturb the thermocouple measurement with heater element switching, the switching is turned off for 0.5 ms just before the temperature measurement is taken.
+The 0.5 ms delay ensures that the switching is turned off and the thermocouple signal is stabilized around a stable voltage.
-The measured signal over the thermocouple is clamped to 3.3V with a BAT54S Schottky diode in order to protect the opamp OPA2333.
+The measured signal over the thermocouple is clamped to 3.3V with a BAV199 Schottky diode in order to protect the opamp OPA2387.
 The voltage measurement is taken by the internal ADC in DMA mode with a circular buffer.
 The buffer holds several measurements which are averaged and filtered in software.
-The yellow curve in the image below (Channel 1) shows every time the circular buffer is filled.
-Just after the 10 ms delay time the measurements are taken from the buffer.
-In the image below the time period where the last thermocouple measurements are taken is indicated as a red rectangle.
-The green curve shows the amplified voltage between GREEN and RED wire in the JBC handle for at 330 degree C and 5% power and the purple 25 degree C and at 100% power (the tip held under water trying to heat up).
+The yellow curve in the image below (Channel 1) shows the PWM signal driving the gate of the mosfet.
+The green curve shows the amplified voltage between GREEN and RED wire in the JBC handle for at 330 degree C and 5% power and the purple 25 degree C and at 80% power (the tip held under water trying to heat up).
+The blue pulse indicates the wait time of 0.5 ms and the purple pulse is where the ADC is sampled.
 ![Oscilloscope_image_PWM](./photos/Temp_sensing_oscilloscope.png)